Next Virtual Cohort begins April 14!

-A highly interactive, cohort-based virtual training program designed to help mission-driven lenders develop green home loan products that serve LMI households--ranging from efficient appliance upgrades and home retrofits to adding home solar panels.
+Inclusiv’s virtual, instructor-led Green Home Consumer Lending course supports mission-driven financial institutions (such as credit unions, green banks, loan funds, and community banks) develop green home loan products that serve LMI households--ranging from efficient appliance upgrades and home retrofits to adding home solar panels.
 Participants explore clean energy technology and energy efficiency fundamentals, program design, regulatory and incentive frameworks, borrower-journey mapping, contractor management, financial sustainability, and partnership strategies.
 Leave with a business plan guiding the launch or revision of your "green" loan products and programs!

 After completing this course, lenders will be able to: